nature-of-code/noc-syllabus-S23/module07-fractals-ca/README.md

 #### Fractals

-1. Stochasitc: What if each step of fractal recursion involves some level of randomness.
+1. Stochastic: What if each step of fractal recursion involves some level of randomness.
 For example, what is each branch of a tree has a random number of sub-branches?
 What if the angles are random?
 2. Oscillation / Noise: Can you apply oscillating motion or Perlin noise to the properties of a fractal.
 For example, can a Fractal tree "sway"?
 3. What designs can you create by varying the visual quality of each subsequent generation of fractal recursion?
 For example with the `strokeWeight()` for each branch, a tree could have a thick root with subsequently thinner branches.
 4. In what ways could the physics algorithms from modules 1-5 be applied to a fractal shape?